TeamHypersomnia/Hypersomnia/README.md

 ## Introduction

-Hypersomnia is a fast-paced top-down arena shooter released as free software, with an aspiration to one day become an MMO with elements of RPG.
+Hypersomnia is a fast-paced top-down arena released as free software, with an aspiration to one day become an MMO with elements of RPG.

 Set in a hypothetical afterlife reality, it shall provide joy through altruistic behaviours, fierce fights, exploration, fulfillment of elaborate social roles or sowing panic as a traitor to benevolent ones.